Homepage

 You'll need wheels (or wings) to explore this rarely visited plateau high in the Dikti Mountains, where hundreds of white-sailed windmills pump water from deep wells to water a vast patchwork of crop fields.

-Since many of Crete's remoter sights and out-of-the-way beaches are only accessible via dirt track roads a four-wheel safari adventure is the perfect way to explore.
+Since many of Crete's remote sights and out-of-the-way beaches are only accessible via dirt track roads, a four-wheel safari adventure is the perfect way to explore.

 Take the pot-holed Katharo route to discover natural springs, ancient plane trees and traditional kafeneions high in the mountains, or head out on the Trypiti tour, which will lead you – via remote chapels and traditional villages – to one of Crete's most isolated beaches.